caocmai/Renting-Out-Space-V2/README.md

 ### Prerequisites

-Must have Django 3 and Pythong 2.7 installed
+Must have Django 3 and Python 2.7 installed

-You log into admin
+To log into admin

 ```
 username: admin